anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 #### 4.2.3.3.
 Octavia v2 API conformant Load Balancing
 Load balancing is needed for automatic scaling, managing availability and changes.
 [Octavia](https://docs.openstack.org/octavia/latest/reference/introduction.html) is an open-source load balancer for OpenStack, based on HAProxy, and replaces the deprecated (as of OpenStack Queens release) Neutron LBaaS.
 The Octavia v2 API is a superset of the deprecated Neutron LBaaS v2 API and has a similar CLI for seamless transition.

-As a default Octavia utilizes Amphorae Load Balancer.
+As a default Octavia utilises Amphorae Load Balancer.
 Amphorae consists of a fleet of VMs, containers or bare metal servers and delivers horizontal scaling by managing and spinning these resources on demand.
 The reference implementation of the Amphorae image is an Ubuntu virtual machine running HAProxy.

 Octavia depends upon a number of OpenStack services including Nova for spinning up compute resources on demand and their life cycle management; Neutron for connectivity between the compute resources, project environment and external networks; Keystone for authentication; and Glance for storing of the compute resource images.

-Octavia supports provider drivers which allows third-party load balancing drivers (such as F5, AVI, etc.) to be utilized instead of the default Amphorae load balancer.
+Octavia supports provider drivers which allows third-party load balancing drivers (such as F5, AVI, etc.) to be utilised instead of the default Amphorae load balancer.
 When creating a third-party load balancer, the **provider** attribute is used to specify the backend to be used to create the load balancer.
 The **list providers** lists all enabled provider drivers.
 Instead of using the provider parameter, an alternate is to specify the flavor_id in the create call where provider-specific Octavia flavors have been created.

 #### 4.2.3.4.
 Neutron Extensions
 OpenStack Neutron is an extensible framework that allows incorporation through plugins and API Extensions.
-API Extensions provides a method for introducing new functionality and vendor specific capabilities.
+API Extensions provide a method for introducing new functionality and vendor specific capabilities.
 Neutron plugins support new or vendor-specific functionality.
 Extensions also allow specifying new resources or extensions to existing resources and the actions on these resources.
 Plugins implement these resources and actions.

-Anuket Reference Architecture support the ML2 plugin (see below) as well as the service plugins including for [FWaaS (Firewall as a Service)](https://docs.openstack.org/neutron/train/admin/fwaas.html), [LBaaS (Load Balancer as a Service)](https://governance.openstack.org/tc/reference/projects/octavia.html), and [VPNaaS (VPN as a Service)](https://opendev.org/openstack/neutron-vpnaas/).
+This Reference Architecture supports the ML2 plugin (see below) as well as the service plugins including for [FWaaS (Firewall as a Service)](https://docs.openstack.org/neutron/train/admin/fwaas.html), [LBaaS (Load Balancer as a Service)](https://governance.openstack.org/tc/reference/projects/octavia.html), and [VPNaaS (VPN as a Service)](https://opendev.org/openstack/neutron-vpnaas/).
 The OpenStack wiki provides a list of [Neutron plugins](https://wiki.openstack.org/wiki/Neutron#Plugins).

 Every Neutron plugin needs to implement a minimum set of common [methods (actions for Train release)](https://docs.openstack.org/neutron/train/contributor/internals/api_extensions.html).
 Resources can inherit Standard Attributes and thereby have the extensions for these standard attributes automatically incorporated.
 Additions to resources, such as additional attributes, must be accompanied by an extension.

-[Chapter 5](chapter05.md), Interfaces and APIs, of this Reference Architecture provides a list of [Neutron Extensions](chapter05.md#525-neutron).
-The current available extensions can  be obtained using [List Extensions API](https://docs.openstack.org/api-ref/network/v2/#list-extensions) and details about an extension using [Show extension details API](https://docs.openstack.org/api-ref/network/v2/#show-extension-details).
+[Chapter 5](chapter05.md), "Interfaces and APIs", of this Reference Architecture provides a list of [Neutron Extensions](chapter05.md#525-neutron).
+The current available extensions can  be obtained using the [List Extensions API](https://docs.openstack.org/api-ref/network/v2/#list-extensions) and details about an extension using the [Show extension details API](https://docs.openstack.org/api-ref/network/v2/#show-extension-details).

 **Neutron ML2 integration**
-The OpenStack Modular Layer 2 (ML2) plugin simplifies adding networking technologies by utilizing drivers that implement these network types and methods for accessing them.
+The OpenStack Modular Layer 2 (ML2) plugin simplifies adding networking technologies by utilising drivers that implement these network types and methods for accessing them.
 Each network type is managed by an ML2 type driver and the mechanism driver exposes interfaces to support the actions that can be performed on the network type resources.
 The [OpenStack ML2 documentation](https://wiki.openstack.org/wiki/Neutron/ML2) lists example mechanism drivers.

 #### 4.2.3.5.
 Network quality of service
-With support of VNF workloads, the resources bottlenecks are not only the CPU and the memory but also the I/O bandwidth and the forwarding capacity of virtual and non-virtual switches and routers within the infrastructure.
+For VNF workloads, the resource bottlenecks are not only the CPU and the memory but also the I/O bandwidth and the forwarding capacity of virtual and non-virtual switches and routers within the infrastructure.
 Several techniques (all complementary) can be used to improve QoS and try to avoid any issue due to a network bottleneck (mentioned per order of importance):
 -	Nodes interfaces segmentation: Have separated NIC ports for Storage and Tenant networks.
 Actually, the storage traffic is bursty, and especially in case of service restoration after some failure or new service implementation, upgrades, etc. Control and management networks should rely on a separate interface from the interface used to handle tenant networks.
 -	Capacity planning: FW, physical links, switches, routers, NIC interfaces and DCGW dimensioning (+ load monitoring: each link within a LAG or a bond shouldn’t be loaded over 50% of its maximum capacity to guaranty service continuity in case of individual failure).
--	Hardware choice: e.g. ToR/fabric switches, DCGW and NIC cards should have appropriate buffering and queuing capacity.
+-	Hardware choice: e.g., ToR/fabric switches, DCGW and NIC cards should have appropriate buffering and queuing capacity.
 -	High Performance compute node tuning (including OVS-DPDK).

 #### 4.2.3.6.
 Integration Interfaces
-- DHCP
+- DHCP:
 When the Neutron-DHCP agent is hosted in controller nodes, then for VMs, on a Tenant network, that need to acquire an IPv4 and/or IPv6 address, the VLAN for the Tenant must be extended to the control plane servers so that the Neutron agent can receive the DHCP requests from the VM and send the response to the VM with the IPv4 and/or IPv6 addresses and the lease time.
 Please see OpenStack provider Network.
 -	DNS
 -	LDAP